acfabro/assignment2/README.md

 4. just use eloquent for database make it easy to read
 5. keep packages to a minimum

-## Differences from actual commercial work
+## Differences of output vs. actual commercial work

 1. Framework will be used, any
 2. Logging
 3. Clean architecture
 4. routes file will be divided into groups
+5. will be using more validation rules